Corporate Tax Guide: Filing Estimated Chargeable Income (ECI)

 • The system will display an acknowledgment receipt (along with an acknowledgment number) upon successful submission.
 You might want to print a copy of that for the sake of record-keeping.

-On the flip side, you could nominate a tax agent to handle the whole ECI filing process on your behalf.
+On the flip side, you could nominate a Singapore tax advisor to handle the whole ECI filing process on your behalf.
 But, instead of “Business Tax Matters”, they’ll use the “Client Tax Matters” section of the portal to log in with their CorpPass ID.

 How to Calculate ECI